IanO7/Advanced-Driving-Assistance/README.md

 ### 3. Object Awareness and Depth-Aware Alerting (Green vs Red Icons)

-- For each detected object, the system follows a two-stage logic:
+- For each detected object, the system follows a two-stage logic (BUT CODE PROCESS IS ALWAYS RED THEN GREEN FOR ALL DRAWING IN MAP/LHS/VISUAL CASES CORRECT TO ACHIEVE BELOW WHEN PRESENTED/VISUALISED):
   - **Stage 1: Awareness (Green Icon)**
     - If an object (car, bus, truck, or pedestrian) is detected by YOLO/OpenCV, a green icon is shown in the bird’s eye view for that zone.
 This indicates presence only—no distance or depth check is performed, and no alert sound or warning is triggered.
   - **Stage 2: Collision Risk (Red Icon)**